osPlanning/omx-csharp/README.md

 familiarize yourself with how Dot Net works with HDF5.
 Warning!
 The HDFDotNet library and documentation is not well-maintained and so you will find some special puzzles when working with it.

-The CSharpOMX.dll code references the HDF5DotNet dlls, and you may need reference the HDF5DotNet dlls if you wish to access omx files.
+The CSharpOMX.dll code references the HDF5DotNet dlls, which, for 64bit Windows .Net Framework Version 4, are in the hdf5dotnet folder.

 # Example Test Code
 This [test code](https://github.com/osPlanning/omx-csharp/tree/master/test/TestOMX/TestOMX) uses